beachcrew/Paymenter-Extensions/README.md

 # Paymenter-Extensions
-Custom Tripletex Extensions for Paymenter
+Working on some extensions for Paymenter to integrate with Tripletex.
+This is still WIP and under development!